Boccca2014/boccca2014.github.io/_pages/about.md

 Refer to my LinkedIn Profile for all my latest academic & professional pursuits!
-If you have any general inquiries, interested in open source projects, would like to connect, feel free to reach me at my email address, sebastiancabrejos2020@gmail.com, or [LinkedIn](https://www.linkedin.com/in/sebastian-c2022){:style="text-decoration: none"}{:target="_blank"}.
+If you have any general inquiries, interested in open source projects, would like to connect, feel free to reach me at my email address (on the left panel) or [LinkedIn](https://www.linkedin.com/in/sebastian-c2022){:style="text-decoration: none"}{:target="_blank"}.
 Thanks!